- Salish Sea Curriculum

 - Septic systems that leak sewage can contaminate our waterways with disease-causing pathogens and viruses.
 And, like pet waste, sewage adds excessive nutrients to aquatic ecosystems which can spur algal growth and deplete the oxygen that fish and shellfish depend on.
 Most septic systems should be inspected once a year and tanks should be pumped every three to five years depending on size and usage.

 Herbicides and pesticides are made to kill and that‘s exactly what they do when they get washed into our waterways.
-Even fertilizers which contain phosphates and nitrates have a deadly effect on aquatic plants and animals.
+Even fertilizers which contain phosphates and nitrates have a negative effect on aquatic plants and animals.
 Try to avoid using these products, but if you have to, use them sparingly or find natural alternatives like compost.
 You can also plant native species, which are often more resilient to pests and disease and require much less maintenance overall.

 - WSU Master Gardeners: Helpful information about environmentally friendly gardening.